-If you like wandering around in an open world, shooting people or walking over them for fun, GTA series is your fix.
+If you like wandering around in an open world, shooting people or walking over them for fun, the GTA series is your best bet.
 There is a reason millions of copies are sold as soon as any new game from the series comes out.
 It’s about time we admitted that people love creating mayhem, playing havoc and being reckless without bearing any consequences.

 - Saints Row 4

 - Red Dead Redemption 2

 - Watch Dogs 2

 - Mafia 2

 Any game from this series would have fit into this list, but Saints Row 4 holds a special place in my heart.
 This open-world action-adventure game never shies away from being goofy and outlandish.
 From becoming the president of The United States to fighting back against an alien invasion, this game makes you feel powerful.